CAKEbuilder/dbserver-mobile/code/bugs_and_todo_list.md

 # todo
-* organize folder structure so that all files that users interact with are at the root, and the backend resources are in a folder
 * account for cs not being installed on the computer at all
 * handle special characters in the alias
 * account for double quotes in an alias